-The Santa Clara County Teacher Recognition Celebration has endured for more than 40 years as a grand tradition of honoring teaching excellence in the region.
+The Santa Clara County Teacher Recognition Celebration has endured for nearly 50 years as a grand tradition of honoring teaching excellence in the region.

 Proudly coordinated by the Santa Clara County Office of Education, the annual event remains one of California’s oldest and largest recognitions of public school educators.

 But the gala ceremony’s humble origins can be traced back four decades to when San Jose residents Frank and Pauline Lowe decided that educators deserved more acknowledgement, admiration and respect.

 The Lowes were concerned that political turbulence of the 1960s had seeped into public education and drawn away a focus on learning, which was so central to their native Chinese culture.
 One day, Pauline suggested to her husband, “Why don’t you put teachers back on a pedestal?”
 The civic-minded couple set out to do just that.